Erfan-Ahmadi/erfan-ahmadi.github.io/Simplex.md

 ### Final words

+Similar intuition and arguments work for the 3D version of the algorithm which I didn't have much chance to get into.

+Additionaly I would like to note that the derivation is something I worked through based on my existing knowledge.
+If you know a simpler or more intuitive way to arrive at the final transformation matrix, I'd love to hear it!

 I hope you have found this blog post useful.
 I’ve tried, in my own way, to show how some problems can be solved in a simple way.
 If you’ve found any errors in my logic or math, please contact me.

 ## References